benedekfazekas/reloaded/README.md

 The `dev` directory contains files that you will use only during interactive development, including `user.clj` which is automatically loaded by Clojure at startup.
+The `user.clj` simply delegates everything to a dedicated project repl namespace.

 The `src` directory contains your application source files.